danielquinn/django-encrypted-filefield/README.rst

 Stable.
 I'm actively using it in a production environment now and have been for some time without issue.
 This isn't a guarantee that it'll work for everyone in every case of course, but it's enough for me to use that word :-)

+Note however that currently, this module hasn't been adapted to work in Django 2.0+, so if you're using that, feel free to issue a pull-request that allows it to work in both 1.11 and 2.0+ :-)